nikhilgautam96/P-11/week-01/session-02/My-Lab/Notes/notes.md

     - eg :- in amazon website we don't want the menu click event to actually load at the very beginnig but after some images have loaded so we add the `defer` keyword for such cases.
     - ![defer-Keyword](../images/defer.png)

-#### Q. If I would like to load a script that is not required at first paint, should we use Async or defer?
-- `defer` : we should use defer here because it waits for the parsing of HTML and loading of JS to complete, only then it executes the JS.

 ## link tag in HTML `<a href="..." target="..."> content </a>` :
 - `<a target="_blank|_self|_parent|_top|framename">`
 -   `Value`	    `Description`